pragnakalpdev54/Junior-Training/docs/LEVEL_2_INTERMEDIATE.md

 Build secure APIs with robust authentication, permissions, filtering, searching, ordering, and pagination.
 By the end of this level, you'll be able to create production-ready, secure REST APIs.

+## Note on Examples

+This guide uses **Task API** as the primary example throughout explanation sections for consistency with Level 1.
+Complete step-by-step implementations are provided for both **Task API** (user-owned, private data) and **Book API** (can be public or user-owned) to show different use cases:

+- **Task API examples**: Used in explanations (permissions, filtering, searching, etc.) - represents private, user-owned data
+- **Book API examples**: Used in complete step-by-step section - represents content that can be public or user-owned
+- **Both examples**: Help you understand different scenarios and patterns

+You can apply all concepts to any model (Task, Book, Product, Post, etc.).

 ## Table of Contents

 1. [Django Authentication System](#django-authentication-system)